m3f157O/combine_harvester/README.md

 I am not responsible for any improper usage of this tool.
 This is meant for research and security testing purpose.

 ## Notes
-The only effective mitigations against this sub-technique are RunAsPPL and CredentialGuard, but it's not always possible to enable these options.
+The only effective mitigations (that I know of) against this sub-technique are RunAsPPL and CredentialGuard, but it's not always possible to enable these options.